gabrielecker/animapp/README.en-US.md

 * [MongoDB](https://www.mongodb.com/)
 * [Mongoose](http://mongoosejs.com/)

-## Como posso testar a plataforma?
+## How can I test the platform?

 ### Front-end:

-Basta clonar o repositório e executar o comando `npm install` no diretório principal.
-Após a instalação de todos os pacotes execute o comando `npm start` e acesse o link `http://localhost:8080` (ou a porta que você configurar) para acessar o aplicativo.
+Simply clone the repository and run `npm install` on the project root directory.
+After installing the packages run `npm start` and access through `http://localhost:8080` (or any custom port in case you change the default).

 ### Back-end:

-Ainda não disponível.
+Still not available.

-## Atividades em desenvolvimento
+## Development achievements:

-- [x] Estruturar front-end
+- [x] Consolidate front-end structure.
-- [x] Começar o desenvolvimento do MVP de componentes (front-end).
+- [x] Begin initial (MVP) components development (front-end).
-- [ ] Começar o desenvolvimento do MVP do servidor (back-end).
+- [ ] Begin initial server development (back-end).
-- [ ] Estruturar o projeto para receber contribuições de voluntários.
+- [ ] Consolidate the whole project to receive contributions from anyone in OSS community.